-Given a labelled, connected, undirected graph, G = (V, E), and two vertices, s and t in V, the problem of routing is to send a packet from s to t using the edges in G. To this end, an algorithm for routing is implemented in a distributed manner at every node in the graph, in such a way that when the packet arrives at a particular node u, the routing algorithm implemented at u must deterministically choose a unique neighbour of u to which the packet should be forwarded.
+Given a labelled, connected, undirected graph, G = (V, E), and two vertices, s and t in V, the problem of routing is to send a packet from s to t via a sequence of adjacent vertices in G. To this end, an algorithm for routing is implemented in a distributed manner at every node in the graph, in such a way that when the packet arrives at a particular node u, the routing algorithm implemented at u must deterministically choose a unique neighbour of u to which the packet should be forwarded.
 An algorithm halts once the message is forwarded to the destination vertex t.
 In this case, we say the algorithm delivers the message.
-We say routing algorithm \mathcal{A} succeeds for a class of graphs \mathcal{G} if, for all $G \in \mathcal{G}$, \mathcal{A} delivers a message from any origin s to any destination t in G. Otherwise, we say A is defeated by some $G \in \mathcal{G}$.
+We say routing algorithm \mathcal{A} succeeds for a class of graphs \mathcal{G} if, for all $G \in \mathcal{G}$, \mathcal{A} delivers a message from any origin s to any destination t in s.
+Otherwise, we say s is defeated by some s in s of the same s is defeated by some s in s